Sababu Safaris Travel Guide to Tanzania

 Currency: Tanzanian shilling (TSh).
 The exchange rate is approximately US$1 = TSh 2,235. and €1 = TSh 2,670 and UK£1 = TSh 3,111.

 Visa requirements: You require a passport with at least two blank pages and six months' validity, plus a visa to enter Tanzania.
 Single-entry visas are available upon arrival at Tanzanian airports or you can obtain one in advance.
-Click here for further information about visas.
+A visa costs $100 for US citizens and $50 for other nationalities.

 Vaccinations: Visitors to Tanzania should ensure that they have Hepatitis A, Typhoid and Tetanus vaccinations.
 There is a high risk of malaria in most areas of Tanzania (including Zanzibar), therefore anti-malaria medication is recommended and you should take precautions to avoid mosquito bites.
 Avoid mosquito bites by wearing long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and sleeping under a mosquito net.

-Although there is low risk of yellow fever in Tanzania, vaccination is generally not recommended.
-Under International Health Regulations a yellow fever vaccination certificate is required for travelers arriving from countries with risk of yellow fever transmission and for travelers who have transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.
+Although there is low risk of yellow fever in Tanzania, vaccination is generally not recommended and it is not required.
+Under International Health Regulations a yellow fever vaccination certificate is only required for travelers arriving from countries with risk of yellow fever transmission and for travelers who have transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.
 Click here for further information about yellow fever vaccination certificates and recommended vaccinations for Tanzania.

 TANZANIAN LANGUAGE TIPS